wenbo5565/wenbo5565.github.io/_pages/about.md

 - M.S.
 Data Science - Operations Research, George Washington University
 - M.S.
 Statistics, Rutgers University - New Brunswick

+### Online Learning
+Since my research is interdisciplinary and my formal education is only in the "math" part, I have relied on various resources to study "the other" part, including medical science, biology, chemistry, and physics.
+Below are some of the resources I have used.

+- ### Medical Sciences
+  - [Introductory Human Physiology](https://www.coursera.org/learn/physiology).
+Duke University via Coursera
+  - Anatomy: Human Neuroanatomy.
+University of Michigan via Coursera
+  - [Fundamentals of Immunology Specialization](https://www.coursera.org/specializations/immunology).
+Rice University via Coursera

+- ### Biology
+  - Contemporary Biology.
+University of North Texas via Coursera

+- ### Chemistry
+  - Introduction to Chemistry.
+Duke University via Coursera

+- ### Physics

 ## Teaching <a id="teaching"></a>

 - Tutorial: